mtokovarov/Non-Uniform-Isolation-Forest/README.md

 An instance of TreeGrower has to be passed to the constructor of IsolationForest.
 The type of TreeGrower defines the type of Isolation Forest.

-An instance of TreeGrowerBasic can have a DataPreparator - a class implementing the method "prepare_data" - can be potentially used for training data preprocessing.
+An instance of TreeGrowerBasic can have a DataPreparator - a class implementing the method "prepare_data" - can be potentially used for preprocessing of train data.
 Default value is None - no preprocessing applied.